Feilden Clegg Bradley Studios

-Feilden Clegg Bradley Studios (also known as FCBStudios) is a British architectural design firm, established in 1978, with offices in Bath, London, Manchester and Belfast.
+Feilden Clegg Bradley Studios (also known as FCBStudios) is a British architectural design firm, established in 1978, with offices in Bath, London and Manchester.
 The firm is known for its pioneering work in sustainable design and social design agenda.

 In 2008, Accordia, which was also designed by Alison Brooks Architects and Maccreanor Lavington, became the first housing development to win the Royal Institute of British Architects (RIBA) Stirling Prize.

 Background

 The company was formed in 1978 by architects Richard Feilden (1950–2005) and Peter Clegg, operating from small premises in Bath, Somerset.
 The company designed and constructed low-energy houses.
 Over the next two decades the company won awards for a number of school design projects and gained "a formidable reputation in the education sector".
 With over 100 staff the firm developed an "unusually democratic" way of operating.

 Feilden was accidentally killed by a falling tree in 2005 and the practice continued under Peter Clegg and senior partner Keith Bradley.

 In 2008 the practice won the RIBA Stirling Prize, with fellow designers Alison Brooks Architects and Macreanor Lavington, for their Cambridge high-density housing development, Accordia.
 Bradley picked up a cheque for £20,000.

 Peter Clegg is part of the steering group who launched the Architects Declare initiative in 2019, to address the construction industry’s impact on the climate crisis and biodiversity loss.

+Peter Clegg was awarded an OBE for services to architecture in the 2025 New Year Honours.

-Feilden Clegg Bradley Studios currently has offices in Bath, London, Manchester and Belfast and works across a wide range of sectors including Education, Housing and Urban Design, and has expertise in heritage, retrofit and low carbon architecture.
+Feilden Clegg Bradley Studios currently has offices in Bath, London and Manchester and works across a wide range of sectors including Education, Housing and Urban Design, and has expertise in heritage, retrofit and low carbon architecture.